 I pulled the fuel cost per country data from the GlobalPetrolPrices website.

-With that data, here’s the full comparison between monthly costs for charging an average electric scooter every day during peak hours, and the cost for fueling your car for a month.
-The second-to-last column is your monthly savings depending on your country (it’s pure awesomeness!).
+With that data included, here’s the full comparison between monthly costs for charging an average electric scooter every day during peak hours, and the cost for fueling your car for a month.
+The second-to-last column is your monthly savings depending on your country.
 The last column shows how many months does it take for a common scooter costing around $500 to pay itself off through savings on gasoline.

 |Country||Fuel price $/liter||Fuel price for month||Scooter charge cost for month||Electric scooter monthly savings||Months before scooter pays itself off|